 ?
-This will or Are you su elected store.
+This will or Are you su verwrite the s ire? elected store.
 N o Yes

 Pressing Restore & Load triggers the 8424's internal load system

 Once pressed, a 5 second countdown will begin while the console panels are preparing to load settings.